oscargbocanegra/graphql_cero_expert/rest-to-api-graphql/README.md

 #### **Railway**
 Connect your GitHub repository and Railway will handle the rest.

+### ⚙️ **Vercel Configuration**
+The project includes a `vercel.json` configuration file that:
+- ✅ Builds the TypeScript code to `build/main.js`
+- ✅ Serves static files from `public/`
+- ✅ Routes GraphQL requests to the API handler
+- ✅ Provides a beautiful landing page at the root URL

 ### 📋 **Detailed Deployment Guide**
 For complete deployment instructions, troubleshooting, and platform-specific configurations, see **[DEPLOYMENT.md](./DEPLOYMENT.md)**